angielsteele/visitliverpool3/README.md

 Merseymoods fills the above needs in the following ways:

-- Navigation is linked to all pages on the website.
+- Navigation is linked to all pages on the website, without the need of a back button.

 - Navigation buttons have the hover feature, to ensure the user knows where they are clicking before clicking it.

-- Pictures of the area have been added to a specific pictures page.
+- Pictures of the area have been added to a specific pictures page, therefore showing some of the local amenities.

+- A video of the local area has been added to the Home page to show what is available in Merseyside.
+It can be controlled by the user, and when the page loads, it is set to only start on the user's click.
+(Video found on YouTube, credit to Merseyside Tourism)

 - Links to additional webpages with attraction information (these pages are not affiliated with me).
 These pages open in a new tab to make it clear this is a different website.